jfryman/hassos-addon-timescaledb/README-DEV.md

 - `inspect` build the addon for the current architecture (see PLATFORM in the file) tag it as `dev`, and run it locally with an interactive shell (/bin/ash).

-- `debug` build the addon for the current architecture (see PLATFORM in the file) tag it as `dev`, and run it locally with normal starup (not interactive).
+- `debug` build the addon for the current architecture (see PLATFORM in the file) tag it as `dev`, and run it locally with normal startup (not interactive).

 ## The manual way